ewoks-kit/ewoksjob/doc/tutorials/configuration.rst

 Celery
 ++++++

-Both the client and the worker(s) must be configured to use the same message broker and result backend.
+Both the client(s) and the worker(s) must be configured to use the same message broker and result backend.

 The **broker** transports task messages from the client to the worker,